Kainos-Applied-Innovation/covid-area-app/README.md

 4. Connect your iOS device to the computer using a cable.
 Click allow on the popup on your computer and tap on "Trust" on your iOS device.
 5. Find the .ipa file on your computer, right click and copy it
 6. Open iTunes again and place your mouse over the iOS device's name (eg. "Liam's iPhone").
 It will be on the left hand side of the screen.
-7. Right click and paste it
+7. Right click and paste the .ipa file
 8. You will now see the download bar at the top of the iTunes window.
 If this does not happen, check that your device is connected to the computer and try pasting again.
 9. Your app should now be installed on the device.
 Open your iOS device and find it on the home screen.